 Submit a Trip and Travel Application at least 30 days prior to your trip.
 Use this to secure council approval for any higher risk activities as indicated in Safety Activity Checkpoint.

 Be sure to follow all the basic safety guidelines, like the buddy system and first-aid requirements, in addition to the specific guidelines for travel.

 Note that extended travel (more than three nights) is not covered under the basic Girl Scout insurance plan and will require additional coverage.

 *On Federal holiday weekends only (e.g. Labor, Memorial Day) basic insurance is extended to three nights.
 All other trips three nights or more require additional coverage.

 Girl Scout Connections

-It’s easy to tie eye-opening travel opportunities into the leadership training and skill-building your girls are doing in Girl Scouts!
-Your girls can use their creativity to connect any leadership Journey theme into an idea for travel, like a Sow What? trip focusing on sustainable agriculture and, naturally, sampling tasty food!
+It’s easy to tie eye-opening travel opportunities into the leadership training and skill building your girls are doing in Girl Scouts!
+Your girls can use their creativity to connect any leadership Journey theme to an idea for travel For example, girls learn where their food comes from in the Sow What?
+Journey.
+That would connect well with a trip focusing on sustainable agriculture and, naturally, sampling tasty food!